TylerTemp/SaintsField/README.md

 UI Toolkit: A simple validation tool under `Window` - `Saints` - `Auto Validator`, related to [#115](https://github.com/TylerTemp/SaintsField/discussions/115)

-This tool allows you to check if some target has `Required` but not filled, or a auto getters (e.g. `GetComponentInChildren`) but not filled or mismatched.
-Auto getters error will give you an button to fix it there.
+This tool allows you to check if some target has `Required` but not filled, or an auto getter (e.g. `GetComponentInChildren`) but not filled or mismatched.
+Auto getters error will give you a button to fix it there.
 Note the fix function might be broken if the target is inside a prefab.

 You can specify the targets as you want.
 Currently, it supports scenes, and folder searching.